By Ben Everson

 Destroy America by becoming biblically illiterate.

 I watched a man in downtown San Francisco try to find his hotel with a dead phone.
 He had the address written down, but no map, no GPS, no clue.
-He walked five blocks the wrong direction before realizing he was lost.
-Not rebellious, just disoriented.
+He walked five blocks the wrong way before he realized he was lost.
+Not rebellious.
+Just disoriented.

-Isn't that what the Church looks like when we stop opening the Bible?
+Isn't that the Church when we stop opening the Bible?
 Not hostile to truth.
 Just lost.
 Guessing.
 Wandering.
 Trying to live for Jesus without ever listening to what He said.
-The world doesn’t just need our passion.
+The world doesn't only need our passion.
 It needs our grounding.

 3. Worship Comfort Instead of Christ